theapsgroup/steampipe-plugin-gitlab/docs/index.md

 The preferred option is to use Environment Variables for configuration.

-However you can configure in the `~./steampipe/config/gitlab.spc` (this will take precedence).
+However, you can configure in the `~./steampipe/config/gitlab.spc` (this will take precedence).

 Environment Variables:
 - `GITLAB_ADDR` for the base url for the API endpoint (ex: `https://gitlab.mycompany.com/api/v4`)